flant/ovpn-admin/README.md

 Simple web UI to manage OpenVPN users, their certificates & routes in Linux.
 While backend is written in Go, frontend is based on Vue.js.

+Originally created in [Flant](https://flant.com/) for internal needs & used for years, then updated to be more modern and [publicly released](https://blog.flant.com/introducing-ovpn-admin-web-interface-for-openvpn/) in March'21.
+Your contributions are welcome!

 ## Features

 * Adding OpenVPN users (generating certificates for them);